fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 If an input is wrong or missing, the corresponding field is highlighted in red.

-There are a few **Mandatory fields**, that must be filled out.
-The others are strongly recommended.
+There are a few 🔴**Mandatory fields**, that must be filled out.
+The others are 🟣strongly recommended.
 Provide at least as much information as you would need to be able to classify the data without further contextual information.

 ### 3.2 Basic